 Students apply on line for freshman seminars and are admitted by a computerized lottery.
-Application takes place during Freshman Orientation for fall-term seminars and at the end of the fall term for spring-term seminars.
+For fall-term seminars, application takes place during Freshman Orientation; for spring-term seminars, application takes place at the end of the fall term.
 Demand for many of the courses exceeds the supply of available spaces, and not everyone who applies to the program will be admitted.
 Students who are accepted into either Directed Studies or Perspectives on Science and Engineering are ordinarily not permitted to enroll in a freshman seminar.

 Application for fall-term seminars through the computerized lottery is now closed.
 To view the results of the lottery, visit the Freshman Seminar Online Application System.